-Dr. Anne Halli-Tierney is assistant professor of family, internal, and rural medicine at the College.
-She also directs the College's Geriatric Fellowship, and instructs medical students and residents and sees patients in the Family Medicine and Geriatrics clinics at University Medical Center, which the College operates.
+Dr. Anne Halli-Tierney is assistant residency director for Clear Pathways of Excellence and associate professor in the Department of Family, Internal, and Rural Medicine.
+She also directs the College's Geriatric Fellowship, is director of the Geriatric resident curriculum, instructs medical students and residents, and cares for patients in the Family Medicine and Geriatrics clinics at University Medical Center, which the College operates.

 Halli-Tierney graduated cum laude with a bachelor’s degree in English from Boston College.
 She earned her medical degree from the University of Alabama School of Medicine, completing her last two years of clinical training at the College, which also functions as the Tuscaloosa Regional Campus for the School of Medicine, headquartered in Birmingham.
 While a medical student, she received the College’s Outstanding Research Award and was an American Federation of Aging Research Scholar.